Fluffy, fragrant and very flavorful gluten-free pumpkin cake is made with almond flour. It’s my not-so-guilty autumn pleasure!

 My biggest compliment is that my youngest child, The Picky Eater, loves this cake.
 She has a very discerning palate and a strong preference for white flour and sugar, so this truly is a compliment.

-Leftovers of this gluten free pumpkin cake keep very well in the fridge for 4-5 days.
+Leftovers keep very well in the fridge, in a sealed container, for 4-5 days.
 I slice the entire cake, then place the leftover slices in an airtight container and refrigerate.
-I warm each slice for 10 seconds to take the chill out before enjoying.

 - 1/2 tablespoon unsalted butter, soft, for the pan